 We can’t wait to serve your family again.
 See the FAQ below to find out more about how we are taking new measures to keep Watermark kids, families, leaders, and staff safe and secure.

 We are requiring registration at this time to decrease crowding in classrooms and allow for appropriate distancing between classes during large group times.
-Registration opens Tuesday mornings and closes Friday evenings.
+Registration opens Tuesday morning at 6 AM and closes Friday evenings.
 You can find a link to registration each week at watermark.org/kidsupdate.

 Visit the registration page on Saturdays at 12PM to see if any new spots have become available.
 Still full?
 We will still offer our weekly coloring sheet and sermon notes page designed specifically for our Watermark Kids to take with them into “big church.”
 And don’t forget, the Watermark Kids Kit is available online every week for you to lead your family through our weekend curriculum together at home.

 There will be two options to check-in upon arrival:

 Go to a kiosk where a volunteer will enter your phone number for you on a touch screen.
 You will grab your name tag and head to class.

 Use the express option.
 Sign up for this service online at watermark.org/express.
 This will allow you to check in your kids using your phone.
 The app produces a QR code to be scanned at our kiosks to print name tags.
 Additionally, you will receive a confirmation email with this link and instructions on how to check-in using your phone when you register your kids for weekend/midweek ministries.